The issues | The Recommendation | Next steps

 12. Strive for quality and consistency in regulatory systems across levels of government

-- A toolkit of implementation will be further developed, with indicators and good practices for the different Principles, illustrated with concrete examples from countries, regions, and municipalities.
+- A toolkit of implementation will be further developed in 2014, with indicators and good practices for the different Principles, illustrated with concrete examples from countries, regions, and municipalities.

 - The Principles will then be monitored every three years by respective OECD Committees.